Glossary

 GEF Model of population and consumption using global ecological footprint and population for the years 1961 through 2005.
 See calculations.

-Global Ecological Footprint Bioproductive land that provides ecological resources (see WWF Living Planet Report 2006).
+Global Ecological Footprint Bioproductive land that provides ecological resources being used by humanity (see WWF Living Planet Report 2006).
+Also: global footprint, total footprint.

 Group 1.
 A number of people with one or more common characteristics.
 2. The smallest unit of a community (between 12 and 36 members; typically 24).

-Happiness People's satisfaction with their lives, usually measured in percent.
-(See Happiness, World Comfort, Limits to Happiness).
+Happiness People's satisfaction with their lives, usually measured in percent (see Happiness, World Comfort, Limits to Happiness).
+Also, ratio of people to natural environments, or natural environments to people, whichever is smaller, represented by "h" (see Population-Consumption v4).

 Healthy Society A society that can meet its needs using only biocapacity.